pulp-platform/dory/README.md

 ### Input
 The framework receives as input:
-1. an onnx quantized network generated with the Nemo tool.
+1. an ONNX quantized network generated with the Nemo tool.
 Refer to [nemo](https://github.com/pulp-platform/nemo) for Nemo framework installation and execution.

-Note that only a standard format 8-bit quantized produced by nemo can be read; key features:
+Note that only a standard format 8-bit quantized produced by NEMO can be read; key features:
 1. Convolution, Pooling or Matmul/Gemm layers supported;
-2. Sequences of Mul-Add and Mul-Div recognized as batchnorm and requantization;
+2. Sequences of Mul-Add and Mul-Div recognized as Batch normalization and re-quantization;
-Note that other kind of sequences are not supported (e.g. individual Mul operators).
+Note that other kinds of sequences are not supported (e.g. individual Mul operators).
 Examples are given inside [DORY examples](https://github.com/pulp-platform/dory_examples)

 Installation
 ------------
 The execution of dory requires the following folders:
-1. dory: repository with framework
+1. dory: repository with the framework
 2. backend: backend kernels developed for DORY flow execution

 Execute the following commands to clone DORY: